 Just Another Doctrinal Neologism?

 Is the book's exegesis of the second and third chapters of Genesis just another neologism?
 No, it is not.
 If the book's exegesis is only the latest neologism, but not the exhumation and revelation of the original story, then not only do the individuals who first hear the story, have absolutely no idea what the story means, but neither does the original storyteller.
 Imagine the storyteller saying, "Sometimes I just say things.
 I don't know what they mean."
 It is somewhat difficult to imagine this event happening.

 If it does happen, then the original storyteller tells the story while having no understanding of what they are saying, unless the storyteller decides to deliberately disguise and beautify the story, to hide its true meaning.
 This will certainly require complex ability, to intentionally mystify at the very dawn of human consciousness.
 It will also require the original listeners to not ask the original storyteller any questions about this new story--a story that makes no sense.
 So, the mystification clearly happens later.
 And, of course, when it does, everyone will know the meaning of the entire story.
 For a while.

-Please note: the explanation of the second and third chapters of Genesis presented in Judge This Book By Its Cover is targeted to open-minded and curious readers fascinated by human denial of subtle evidence-based truth.
+Please note: the exposition of the second and third chapters of Genesis presented in Judge This Book By Its Cover is targeted to people who are fascinated by people who insist on denying glaring evidence, if it offends.